climatescope/climatescope.org/app/_en_page/about.md

 Noemi Glickman,
 Arlinda Mezini,
 Eve Ottlakan,
-and the many energy sector stakeholders researchers have met in their Climatescope research trips.
+and the many energy sector stakeholders our analyst team has met during their research trips.

 ### CREDITS
 All satellite imagery by [NASA](http://earthobservatory.nasa.gov/?eocn=topnav&eoci=logo).